NAB violates SOP by delaying multi-billion graft probe against Musharraf

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB), which is hyper-active against opposition politicians, is violating its own standard operating procedure (SOP) in delaying the corruption probe of former military dictator General (R) Pervez Musharraf.
+ISLAMABAD: The National Accountability Bureau (NAB), which is hyper-active against opposition politicians, is violating its own standard operating procedure (SOP) by delaying the corruption probe of former military dictator General (R) Pervez Musharraf.

 The Bureau is probing Musharraf in multi-billion corruption scam on the direction of the Islamabad High Court (IHC) but the probe is still incomplete despite the passage of prescribed nine-month period.
 The former military ruler is accused of accumulating assets worth billions beyond means and the allotment of precious government land to his favourite officers to garner their support.